 tabindex="0"), an element will be placed in the tab order of the document.
 This means that the browser will stop and set focus to the element in the navigation order of the document (e.g., when the user tabs to the element).
 This allows additional functionality and interactivity to be applied to the element, such as triggering functionality when the element receives keyboard focus or when the user presses a key while the element has focus.

 A tabindex value of -1 allows an element to receive focus, but only when that focus is set programatically - meaning that the user activates a link to the element (

 <a href="#maincontent"> ...) or focus is set with scripting (e.g.,

 By expanding the focus capabilities in the web browser to elements that otherwise cannot receive focus, ARIA allows additional possibilities for providing accessibility.

-ARIA addresses many of these issues.
-By establishing a set of roles, properties, and values, ARIA allows developers to address these accessibility issues with relative ease.
+By establishing a standard set of roles, properties, and values, ARIA allows developers to address these accessibility issues with relative ease.

 The following provide some very basic examples of how ARIA might be implemented.

 <label for="name">First Name</label>: <input name="name" id="name" aria-required="true"> <em>(required element)</em>

 This input box demonstrates a common problem - the form element is required, but the word "required" is not contained within the label for the form element and thus would not likely be spoken by a screen reader.
 ARIA's